Images of the Prelude interface

 Once the guide is published, any change to the content requires another publish.
 Placing content into these two states gives event organizers control over what an end-user sees and when they'll see it.
 However, a Guide on the Web does not display published data, it shows content from the pre-published, building, state of the guide.
 This undermines the change control process for event organizers and creates an inconsistent experience for end-users.

-Before "Guide on the Web" was depreciated, there had been incidents in which secret sessions or promotional giveaways had been leaked since the content was accessible on the web before the event organizer published their guide.
+Before "Guide on the Web" was deprecated, there had been incidents in which secret sessions or promotional giveaways had been leaked since the content was accessible on the web before the event organizer published their guide.

 An example of Guide on the Web